DIMO-INC/dimo-wiki/account-setup.md

 We try to make it possible for anyone to receive or contribute value quickly based on their skill set or needs.

-This quick onboarding process should get you to the point where you're able to get value from DIMO - if it doesn't please [Join our Discord so we can sort things out](https://discord.gg/fZxrurPHZh)
+This quick onboarding process should get you to the point where you're able to get value from DIMO.

 ## Step 1 - Join the DIMO Community

+Once you've requested an account, head over to [Discord](https://discord.gg/fZxrurPHZh) & introduce yourself.

+We hang out in Online Town, and you can see events planned there:
+<iframe src="https://calendar.google.com/calendar/embed?src=04cjb5fcf1undq37qhamfo8ruo%40group.calendar.google.com&ctz=America%2FNew_York" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 Anyone with an internet connection and a github account can create new [projects] within DIMO.

 You can also suggest contributions directly to existing [[projects]](/objects/projects) or even to code that runs DIMO itself.